-The 2018 version of Japan Health Policy Now (JHPN) was updated under the supervision the Health and Global Policy Institute, a Specified Nonprofit Corporation, with pro bono support provided by PwC Consulting LLC, Strategy& in collaboratively drafting and revising the content with HGPI.
+In 2018, Japan Health Policy Now (JHPN) was updated under the supervision the Health and Global Policy Institute, a Specified Nonprofit Corporation, with pro bono support provided by PwC Consulting LLC, Strategy& in collaboratively drafting and revising the content with HGPI.

 We appreciate the support provided by PwC Consulting LLC, Strategy&.